1st Place Sword Art Online Yellow Goddesses Deck | UNION ARENA

 Asuna (Stacia, the Goddess of Creation)

-This is an excellent way to lock down a really strong character on your opponent’s front line – such as a 10000 BP Saitama or a 5000 BP Lancelot – and preventing them from being used in combat the following turn.
+It also acts as an excellent way to lock down a really strong character on your opponent’s back line – such as a 10000 BP Saitama or a 5000 BP Lancelot – and preventing them from being used in combat the following turn.

 Sinon (Sun Goddess, Solus)

-While Asuna acts as a powerful tool to create openings in your opponent’s defenses, Sinon is your late game powerhouse capable of removal via Snipe and Impact.
-The only problem with this Sinon raid is that you really aren’t going to want to use her until you have at least four life or less, limiting her usefulness early game.
+While Asuna acts as a tool to create openings in your opponent’s defenses, Sinon is your late game powerhouse capable of removal via Snipe and Impact.
+The only problem with this Sinon raid is that you really aren’t going to want to use her until you have at least four life or less, limiting her usefulness early game when compared to Asuna who at least has some usefulness early on into certain matchups.

 Use three-cost Asuna to drain you own life and gain resources